-A Reflection on Christian Engagement in Civic Action under Non-Democratic Governments Based on Hong Kong’s Post-Umbrella Movement Discussions
+A Study of Christian Civic Action under Non-Democratic Governments Based on Church Discussions in Post-Umbrella Movement Hong Kong

 What started on 27 March 2013 as the small-scale movement to Occupy Central with Love and Peace later morphed into the large-scale Umbrella Movement, which lasted from 28 September 2014 to 15 December 2014.
 This movement paralysed crucial areas in Hong Kong for over two months by blocking major roadways.
 In the wake of these movements, individuals and organisations now ponder Hong Kong’s identity and core values.
 Without an understood and shared theological ethics with which to approach individual political affiliations during and after these movements, the church did not propose a clear position or response to this socio-political situation of pseudo-democracy.

 Through a research project on these movements, I plan to articulate the theological ethics that is capable of informing and forming individual Christians and the Christian church, particularly insofar as it shapes thought processes and the civil disobedience of Christians as responsibility rather than antagonism, particularly in the context of post-Umbrella Movement Hong Kong.